rya-sge/access-denied/_posts/2024-08-27-compound-protocol-v2.md

 ### Advantage of Compound

-- Unlock value of asset without selling it (like a HELOC ?)
+- Unlock value of asset without selling it, like a *home equity line of credit *(HELOC)
 - Easily engineer levered long or short positions
 - Suppose you are bearing on price of ETH
   - Deposit stablecoin like USDC or DAI